Krichev (air base): History

 Krichev had been observed by 1957 by Western Lockheed U-2 overflights.
 The 28th IAP operated the Sukhoi Su-9 (NATO: Fishpot) regiment in the 1960s and 1970s.
 By 1981, the regiment was one of four in the USSR still operating the Su-9 but its facilities were being upgraded, and it received the Mikoyan-Gurevich MiG-25 (NATO: Foxbat) in the mid-1980s.

 The base was closed in 1993, after the Cold War, and the aviation regiment was disbanded.
+All the buildings were razed to the ground; little remains except for the overgrown runway.